 You may wish to study the tools your school utilizes, and, in particular, the one which evaluates a family’s financial need.
-It’s important to work with a company which realizes your school, as its customer, should be in control its processes, and relinquishing that control to the way things were done 20 years ago may be in complete opposition to what today’s parents’ expect.
+It’s important to work with a company which realizes your school, as its customer, should be in control of its processes, and relinquishing that control to the way things were done 20 years ago may be in complete opposition to what today’s parents’ expect.
 If you’re not using a service, and are still expecting parents to disclose all their financial information directly to your school’s financial aid committee, you may find today’s parents are reluctant to do so due to concerns regarding the protection of personally identifiable information (PII) and financial details, as well as the inability to provide an objective estimate of a family’s financial need.

 Considering that many colleges and universities expect FAFSA applications to be completed by January, even while they’ve accepted students four or five months prior to that time, what type of learning experience will parents receive if applications for elementary or high school financial aid are only due in March or April?
 Even if they’re due then, can you communicate an estimate of a financial aid award immediately to parents of prospective students?